dipcoat-image/finitedepth/doc/source/explanation/documentation.rst

     For example, :attr:`RectSubstrate.SidesNum` has value ``4``, which is automatically shown in documentation.
 We don't need to write something like ``"SidesNum has value 4"`` anywhere.
+#.
+Documentation must look good.
+    For example, :attr:`Reference.ParamType` has value :class:`reference.RefParam`
+    but it is not automatically shown in documentation.
+Therefore we write an attribute docstring indicating its value.
+    Since interactive user can easily find out the attribute value, this information does not need to be written in class docstring.

 Class constructors
 ------------------